microsoft/minecraft-scripting-samples/ts-starter/README.md

   npm run build -- -- --production
 ```

-or produce a build with
+To create a production (i.e. with `dev:` labels stripped) addon file you can share, run:

 ```
   npm run mcaddon -- -- --production